 167 Fine Arts Center

-Mr. Taghavi holds faculty positions at the University of Massachusetts Amherst, Rocky Ridge Music Center’s Young Artist Seminar and the Evening Division at The Juilliard School.
-He graduated magna cum laude from the University of Southern California, received a Master’s degree from the Juilliard School, and a DMA from Stony Brook University.
+Mr. Taghavi is currently Lecturer of Bassoon at the University of Massachusetts Amherst, faculty at the Rocky Ridge Music Center’s Young Artist Seminar (Colorado), and an instructor in the Evening Division at the Juilliard School.
+He has been a guest lecturer at Skidmore College and the University of Cuenca (Ecuador).
+Rémy graduated magna cum laude from the University of Southern California, received a Master’s degree from the Juilliard School, and recently completed his doctorate at Stony Brook University.
 His primary teachers include Frank Morelli, Judith Farmer, and Norbert Nielubowski.